Translating nutrition research into a scroll-driven, digital narrative about malnutrition

 One of our key challenges was translating this material into language that is clear and accessible while preserving scientific accuracy, ensuring that the content is informative without being overwhelming.

-USER TESTING
+ITERATIVE TESTING

 Feedback revealed that focusing on malnutrition was more effective given the complexity of anorexia

 We tested the script with participants of varying ages and levels of scientific literacy to evaluate clarity, accessibility, and engagement.
 Participants were given a scenario and asked to read an excerpt from the script, followed by guided questions.
-We gathered feedback and organized information through bucket sorting.

 One particular comment on how complex anorexia is stood out to us.
 We narrowed the prototype's focus to malnutrition, making the material more manageable and actionable for others.

-KEY ITERATIONS
+KEY CHALLENGES

 Addressing organization, visual abstraction, and platform constraints to refine both structure and presentation